FeralTurtle/TOP_AdminDashboard/README.md

 # TOP_AdminDashboard

-Admin dashbaord project in which the main learning focus is layout flexbox and grid, part of The Odin Project curriculum.
+Admin dashboard project in which the main learning focus is layout with flexbox and grid, part of The Odin Project curriculum.